winglang/wing/docs/02-getting-started/06-simulator.md

 ## Compilation output

-This would create a new file called `target/hello.wsim` which is the simulated version of your entire cloud application.
+This would create a new file at `target/hello.sim/hello.wsim` which is the simulated version of your entire cloud application.

 Now that we have an `hello.wsim` file, we can either interact with through the Wing